-The Carbon Leadership Forum is pleased to announce the beginning of a multi-year project to develop a robust and harmonized database of WBLCA benchmarks.
-The pilot phase of this project is officially underway.
+The Carbon Leadership Forum is currently conducting a multi-year project to develop a robust and harmonized database of WBLCA benchmarks.

 In 2017, the CLF published the Embodied Carbon Benchmark Study for North American buildings.
-Since then, WBLCA has grown rapidly in the AEC industry, and it has become clear that more robust and reliable benchmarks are critical for advancing work in this field.
-This new CLF WBLCA Benchmark Study (Version 2) will build upon research and insights from the 2017 study.
-The project will expand our research methodology and result in geographically and typologically-specific benchmarks for buildings, systems, and assemblies modeled with consistent scope and background data.
+Since then, the practice of whole-building life cycle assessment (WBLCA) has grown rapidly in the AEC industry, and it has become clear that more robust and reliable benchmarks are critical for advancing work in this field.
+The new CLF WBLCA Benchmark Study (Version 2) will build upon research and insights from the 2017 study.
+The project will expand our research methodology and result in geographically and typologically specific benchmarks for buildings, systems, and assemblies modeled with consistent scope and background data.
 This will allow designers and decision-makers to set reliable embodied carbon targets and understand the potential for reduction throughout the design and construction processes.

 This project will fill a critical gap in the AEC industry and help enable architects, engineers, policy makers, and the entire design community to work towards realistic and measurable embodied carbon reductions at the building scale.